linkoutapp/linkout-scraper/README.md

 ## Setup

-- Get [LI_AT](https://youtu.be/H8BVdAIyFJM) - this token will be used to authenticate to user's LinkedIn profile.
+- Get [LI_AT](https://youtu.be/H8BVdAIyFJM) - this token will be used to authenticate the user's LinkedIn profile.

 ## Usage